Byron Buxton Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.26 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.35).

-- The Royals rank 24th in baseball in home runs given up (34 total, 1.4 per game).
+- Royals pitchers combine to allow the fifth-most home runs in baseball (36 total, 1.4 per game).

-- The Royals are sending Greinke (0-3) to make his sixth start of the season.
-He is 0-3 with a 4.61 ERA and 19 strikeouts through 27 1/3 innings pitched.
+- Lyles makes the start for the Royals, his sixth of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts in 31 1/3 innings pitched.

-- The right-hander last appeared on Sunday against the Los Angeles Angels, when he tossed five innings, allowing four earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Los Angeles Angels, when the right-hander threw six innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.